ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-8-1.md

-Chapter 7: Mindful Sleep and Well-being: Benefits of Mindful Sleep for Mental and Physical Well-being
+Benefits of Mindful Sleep for Mental and Physical Well-being
 =====================================================================================================

 In this chapter, we will explore the many benefits of practicing mindful sleep for mental and physical well-being.